 You’re not imagining it.
 Oh, no.

 The good news?
 Once menopause passes, many women find their level of anxiety decreases.
 Margery Gass, MD, former president and executive director emeritus of the North American Menopause Society, is reassuring: The mood swings are temporary.
 About one year after your period is gone, you’ll settle into a “new plateau” of emotional comfort, she says.
+To help you navigate this time you may need additional help to ease your anxiety, this can come in a few forms that you may want to discuss with your doctor.
+For instance, medical marijuana is now seen as a pioneering move in reducing stress and you may not know that live resin and live rosin are both cannabis concentrates that you can utilize to help yourself, it all depends on what works best for you during this body upheaval.

 Despite the ongoing debate – does anxiety cause an increase in common menopause symptoms like hot flashes and sleep problems? – or do those symptoms cause anxiety? – the connection between menopause and anxiety is irrefutable.